Difference Between Variable and Absorption Costing

 It is important to gauge the key differences between these costing.
 This will give us additional clarity on the subject matter.

 - The key difference will be clear through an example.
 Let us assume that an organization makes 1000 units of a product.
-It incurs Rs.2 for direct material, Rs.1 for direct labor and Rs.2 for variable factory overhead.
+It incurs Rs.2 for direct material, Rs.1 for direct labor, and Rs.2 for variable factory overhead.
 It additionally incurs a fixed factory overhead of Rs.1000.
 Here, the product cost under variable costing will be Rs.5 (2+1+2).
 Under absorption costing fixed factory overhead of Rs.1000 will also be allocated over 1000 units, working out to Rs.1 per unit.
 Thus, the product cost under absorption costing will be Rs.6 (5+1).

 - Now let us see how variable costing helps in taking managerial decisions.
 Suppose the organization gets an order of 50 additional units of a product at Rs.5.50 per unit selling price.
 No additional cost would be incurred on the order.
 Should the company accept the order?
 Based on absorption costing, the company might reject the order as a loss of Rs.0.50 (5.50-6) per unit is made.
 But, fixed factory overhead won’t increase for producing additional units.
 Hence, the decision to reject the order is flawed.
 Based on variable costing profit would be Rs.0.5 (5.50-5).
 Hence, the organization should accept the order based on variable costing, which is the right decision.

-- Variable costing is used for taking managerial decisions such as which product to discontinue, determining product-mix, make or buy decisions and how to price a product.
-In addition, variable costing is used for finding a margin of safety, optimal capacity utilization and degree of operating leverage.
+- Variable costing is used for taking managerial decisions such as which product to discontinue, determining product-mix, make or buy decisions, and how to price a product.
+In addition, variable costing is used for finding a margin of safety, optimal capacity utilization rate, and the degree of operating leverage.
 Variable costing is used for calculating the break-even point based on the cost-volume-profit analysis.
 The break-even point is the level where there are no profits/losses.
 Variable costing helps in determining the contribution margin of a product.
 Absorption costing does not help in taking these managerial decisions.
 But, the pricing policy determined in accordance with absorption costing ensures that all costs are covered.

 - Since absorption costing is to be utilized for external reporting, it may be used as the sole method of accounting.
 Thus, an organization can completely do away with variable costing.
 This will help it reduce the burden of accounting.
 But if it does so, it will miss out on certain key insights available from variable costing.
 Variable costing is not recognized for external reporting as it does not uphold the matching principle with regard to inventory.
 Undermatching principle, related expenses should be recognized in the same period as related revenue.
 The supporters of variable costing argue that no fictitious profit can arise due to the fixed cost being absorbed in stock which is unsold.
 This leads to a realistic valuation of a stock.

 - In absorption costing, since a considerable amount of overhead costs are allocated to the product, a significant proportion of the product’s cost may not be directly traceable to the product.
 The management can also push forward costs to the subsequent period when the products are sold.
 Under absorption costing, managers can improve their profit performance by building up inventory.
 This does not reveal an accurate picture.
-One of the limitations of variable costing is that it becomes very difficult and cumbersome to apply in cases where there are large stocks of work-in-progress.
+One of the limitations of variable costing is that it becomes very difficult and cumbersome to apply in cases where there are large stocks of work-in-progress inventory.

 Variable vs Absorption Costing Comparative Table